HubertXaver/task-warrior-tui/README.md

-# Easily view & add tasks to Taskwarrior while tracking them with the Pomodoro timer

-**Features** include
+# Easily view and track your Habits from your terminal

-1. View Tasks
+1. View Habit
-2. Add new tasks
-3. Start a task and track it using Pomodoro

-The ideal use case for this is where you have a terminal session open using TMUX to track all your tasks
+2. Track Habit
+3. Add Habit